FelixPlastik/AI-and-I/README.md

 <img src="img/pizza.gif">

 ## dinner workshop
-## we setup an AI to be our pizza chef.
+## we set up an AI to be our pizza chef.
 In a ping pong between pizza wish and AI understanding, we explored how it might feel when your pizza order gets interpreted through several machine learning layers.
 [go to project](https://github.com/FelixPlastik/AI-and-I/tree/master/pizza%20e%20gusto)
 <br><br><br><br><br><br><br><br>